Whaka-project/whakamatautau-util/README.md

 # whakamatautau-util
-Set of utils useful for authomation testing and any everyday coding.
+Set of Java utils useful for authomation testing and any everyday coding.
 Part of the "Whaka" project.

 ## What
 Bunch of tools that we've found usable for extended automation-testing or other everyday coding: